Paul Zindel: Career

 The Pigman, first published in 1968, deals with love and finding friends in odd places.
 It is widely taught in American schools and made it onto the list of most frequently banned books in America in the 1990s; for example, Plano, Texas parents complained of offensive language and sexual themes.
 Zindel stated that "I ignore critics usually.
 I believe the perfect story is a dream."

 Zindel received the annual Margaret A. Edwards Award from the American Library Association in 2002, recognizing his cumulative "significant and lasting contribution to young adult literature".
 The jury cited five works said to be published 1968 to 1993: The Effect of Gamma Rays on Man-in-the-Moon Marigolds; My Darling, My Hamburger; and the Pigman trilogy.
 The citation called The Pigman "one of the first authentic young adult novels" and the panel chair observed that "Paul Zindel knows and understands the reality young adults deal with day-to-day ...
 He has the ability to depict young adults in an honest and realistic way.
 The characters he developed nearly 40 years ago still speak to today's teens."

 Beginning with Loch in 1994, Zindel wrote numerous speculative fiction novels for children or young adults, mainly in the horror genre.

-Zindel also worked in Hollywood, writing the screenplays for, among other titles, Up the Sandbox and Mame.
+Zindel also worked in Hollywood, writing the screenplays for, among other titles, Up the Sandbox, Mame and Runaway Train.
+He also studied acting with Tracey Roberts (actress).